chriswallace/chriswallace.net/portfolio/woodies.md

   </p>

   <p class="fade-in-element">
-    As project lead, I assembled and directed a world-class team of artists, storytellers, and engineers to create something truly innovative.
+    As Product Lead, I assembled and directed a world-class team of artists, storytellers, and engineers to create something truly innovative.
 We set out to build more than just digital collectibles - we wanted to create an entire universe that would resonate deeply with our community while pushing the boundaries of what was possible in Web3.
   </p>
 </div>